bathtub/llvm-gcc/gcc/config/sparc/sparc.md

 ;; The SEQ and SNE patterns are special because they can be done ;; without any branching and do not involve a COMPARE.
-We want ;; them to always use the splits below so the results can be ;; scheduled.
+We want ;; them to always use the splitz below so the results can be ;; scheduled.

 (define_insn_and_split "*snesi_zero"